-Since that first library visit, I’ve had an ongoing love affair with books.
+Since that first library visit, I’ve had an ongoing love affair with libraries and books.
 For me, the definition of heaven is being in a place surrounded by books.

 Childhood Memories of the Library: the Best Place for Kids

 What are your memories of going to the library when you were young?
 Do you remember when you got your first library card?
 Do you remember the first book that was read to you at a library?

 When I was growing up I loved our local library.
 It was a short distance from my home and I walked there every week, sometimes twice and three times a week to check out books.
 But it was also a place of refuge for me.
 When life became unrelentingly difficult or challenging, I escaped to the library for solace and peace.

-Unlike most libraries, my library was a high-gabled English Tudor style building surrounded by trees, grass, and birds.
+Unlike the modern architecture of libraries today, my library was a high-gabled English Tudor-style building surrounded by trees, grass, and birds.
 It looked like a place right out of the Secret Garden.
 In 1935, the Sugar House Library, (Sprague Branch) in Salt Lake City, Utah was selected by the American Library Association as “The Most Beautiful Branch Library in America.”

 This happened long before I was born, but that distinction carried with it a sense of pride for our small community.